transition-zero/tz-client/docs/index.md

 ## Overview

-This documentation site is designed to facilitate easy access and understanding of the data available through TransitionZero’s Future Energy Outlook Python Client and API.
+This documentation site is designed to facilitate easy access and understanding of the data available through TransitionZero’s Python Client and API.

 ## Purpose